arielchuri/Research-and-Development-Methods/Syllabus.md

 **Attendance**
 Faculty members may fail any student who is absent for a significant portion of class time.
 A significant portion of class time is defined as three absences for classes that meet once per week and four absences for classes that meet two or more times per week.
 During intensive summer sessions a significant portion of class time is defined as two absences.
 Lateness or early departure from class may also translate into one full absence.

-**Canvas (formerly Blackboard)**
+**Canvas**
-Use of Canvas (formerly Blackboard) may be an important resource for this class.
+Use of Canvas may be an important resource for this class.
 Students should check it for announcements before coming to class each week.

 **Delays**
 In rare instances, I may be delayed arriving to class.
 If I have not arrived by the time class is scheduled to start, you must wait a minimum of thirty minutes for my arrival.
 In the event that I will miss class entirely, a sign will be posted at the classroom indicating your assignment for the next class meeting.